-In the latest Red List, they found 110 crafts were viable but a total of 134 crafts were at risk and were ranked as either endangered, critically endangered or extinct.
+In the latest Red List, the Heritage Crafts Association found 110 crafts were viable but a total of 134 crafts were at risk and were ranked as either endangered, critically endangered or extinct.
 Building on previous research, this latest Red List found that 20 new crafts are ranked as ‘critically endangered’ and 7 crafts as ‘endangered’.
 A full list can be found here.

 Compass making, diamond cutting, kiltmaking, these now critically endangered or endangered crafts serve niche markets and have a lack of practitioners, few if any trainees and no viable routes for training.
 The HCA looked into information such as this, to decide how a craft is ranked on the Red List.
 The latest research also discovered that Covid-19 has exacerbated the difficulties for these makers and plays into where they rank on this year’s Red List.